 Learn how to be your own counsellor and quit coach.

 4 modules provide comprehensive steps for supporting Quitting in WA Health Workplaces.

-The Smoking Cessation Guidelines for Australian GPs provides very detailed and credible information which can assist in your decision making process.
+Quit with the help of a Heath care professional.
+This link provides very detailed and credible information which can assist in your decision making process.